clarionut/YuSynth_LFOv2/README.md

 If there's an extreme imbalance between the FAST and SLOW settings you may need to adjust the value of R18 as well.

-The KiCad schematic and PCB design use some custom symbols and footprints, so you may need to include the contents of my kicad_libraries repository.
+The kiCad schematic and PCB design use some custom symbols and footprints, so you may need to include the contents of my kiCad_libraries repository.